In general, the poor have a lower budget for buying

 9. discrimination from non-poor in jury and selection boards;

-10. the sensitivity to public policies;
+10. the sensitivity to public policies, including related to infrastructure;

 11. the alignment of (highly paid) policy-makers to the interests of the rich.

 This list is not exhaustive, but it contains several situations where evolutionary economics can better explain reality than neoclassical assumptions, both in appreciative theory and in formal models.

 A.1.
 When selecting the size of a packaged goods (e.g. in grocery), the poor can easily be an item-price minimizer: by choosing the lowest absolute expenditure, the poor might choose a small package, whose price per kilo is larger than a bigger pack.
 A rich can buy the latter, thus turning out to behave as a kilo-price minimizer.
 We extensively covered such rules-of-thumb in a formal model presented in this paper and that you can download here.

 More in general, if wholesale or very large quantities can be accessed by the rich and not by the poor, the difference in price would hurt the poor, because, contrary to the neoclassical assumption of rising marginal costs, the dominant business practice is for firm to ask a lower price for a larger quantity demanded.
 Indeed, refusal to sell is never due to cost reasons.